-You will learn all about the varied Polynesian culture,from the history of Samoa’s warriors and the origins of Hawaii’s Aloha spirit to the modern-day villages of Fiji and cities of New Zealand.
+Join us on an epic journey recreating the path our Polynesian ancestors traveled through the Pacific!
+Our 70 - day semester offers you an enriching and insightful fusion of environmental service projects, cultural immersion, personal development, and, of course, non-stop adventure!
+You will learn all about the varied Polynesian culture,from the origins of Hawaii’s Aloha spirit to the modern-day villages of Fiji and cities of New Zealand.
 You will absorb, explore, interact with, and understand the beautiful diversity and development of culture throughout the region.
-Your days will be as varied as the countries you visit, with a fusion of hands-on volunteer work, connecting with locals during village stays, camping under the stars, a multi-day kayak trip and seriously healthy doses of mountains and beaches.
+Your days will be as varied as the countries you visit, with a fusion of hands-on project work, connecting with locals during village stays, camping under the stars, and seriously healthy doses of mountains and beaches.

 On arrival in picturesque Hawaii, you’ll be met by your program leader.
 After a comprehensive program briefing, we’ll immerse ourselves in the epic nature surrounding our new home base.
 Our days will be spent hiking the local tracks for panoramic views, exploring the local town and its exotic fruits and veggies, and getting to know our fellow participants.

 We’ll spend the next few days being introduced to the culture and history of the Hawaiian people.
 From workshops on building and rigging canoes, we’ll learn what life for this Polynesian tribe was like hundreds of years ago, and what it’s like today.
 Complete with Hulu lessons and spiritual storytelling, these days will be nothing short of magical.